Partial Knee Replacement

 The knee is divided into 3 sections, called compartments: the medial compartment (inner section of the knee), the lateral compartment (the outer section of the knee), and the patellofemoral compartment (the front section of the knee, between the kneecap and the thighbone).
 In order to be a candidate for partial knee replacement, the patient’s arthritis must be limited to only one of these compartments.
 An examination with imaging tests will confirm the location of the arthritis damage.

-Dr. Franklin may also consider other factors when determining whether a patient is a candidate for partial knee replacement.
+The surgeon may also consider other factors when determining whether a patient is a candidate for partial knee replacement.
 Patients with inflammatory arthritis, significant knee stiffness, or ligament damage may not be good candidates for a partial knee replacement.
-Dr. Franklin evaluates each patient on a case by case basis, and recommends the procedure options he believes will provide the best long-term results for the patient’s individual needs.
+The surgeon evaluates each patient on a case by case basis, and recommends the procedure options he believes will provide the best long-term results for the patient’s individual needs.

 Partial Knee Replacement Procedure

-Dr. Franklin often does partial knee replacements in an outpatient setting, so patients can typically return home the day of surgery.
+Our surgeons often perform partial knee replacements in an outpatient setting, so patients can typically return home the day of surgery.

 A partial knee replacement is similar to a total knee replacement in that damaged cartilage is removed from the knee, metal implants are cemented to the bone to recreate the joint surface, and a plastic insert is placed between the metal implants to allow the joint to glide smoothly.
 However, partial knee replacement implants only cover the single damaged compartment of the knee, while the natural joint surfaces of the other two healthy compartments are left intact.